Mohanad Jeahze: Hammarby IF

-On 25 August 2020, Jeahze transferred to Hammarby IF for an undisclosed fee, signing a three and a half-year contract.
+On 25 August 2020, Jeahze transferred to Hammarby IF for an undisclosed fee, signing a three-and-a-half-year contract.

 On 30 May 2021, Jeahze won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 He featured in all six games as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate, in which Jeahze scored), where the club was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out.

 Jeahze featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
 In May 2022, Jeahze was linked with a transfer to Scottish Premiership club Celtic, but the deal eventually fell through.
 On 27 July 2022, Hammarby announced that Jeahze would suspend training with the club indefinitely, due to ongoing transfer talks.
 The club's decision came after Jeahze caused controversy for reportedly refusing to take part in an Allsvenskan fixture against Varbergs BoIS, following a rejected bid from Turkish Süper Lig club Beşiktaş.
 About a week later, on 3 August, Jeahze returned to training with Hammarby after issuing an apology to the club.
 He ended the 2022 season making 26 league appearances, scoring three goals, as the side finished 3rd in the Allsvenskan table.

 D.C.
 United

 On 7 December 2022, Major League Soccer club D.C.
 United announced they had signed Jeahze on a three-year deal, with an option for a further year.
-Jeahze was signed with targeted allocation money for an undisclosed fee, although reports suggested that it was set at around 7-10 million Swedish kronor.
+Jeahze was signed with targeted allocation money for an undisclosed fee, although reports suggested that it was set at around 7–10 million Swedish kronor.
+On 24 April 2023, D.C.
+United put out a statement saying that Jeahze would be on approved leave in Sweden, as he was suspended following allegations of two counts of assaults, both occurring in Stockholm.
+The MLS lifted the suspension on 24 May 2023 following the conclusion of the investigation, and no charges were made.
+Jeahze's contract was terminated on 3 June 2024.